Okay, it's not really all that hot or cold out there anymore.

 So all of the woo has to be exceptionally well analyzed in order to be valid woo.

-Alright, so now we've got a situation here for, so I've run the run the software, I've run the immediacy data.
+All right, so now we've got a situation here for, so I've run the software, I've run the immediacy data, the immediacy data is reliable to a certain extent.

 It doesn't have a lot of detail that we can go into because I'm just not willing to do that level of work.

-But I'm kind of curious, and I need to know for my own planning purposes just how things are going to go along.
+But I'm kind of curious and I need to know for my own planning purposes just how things are going to go along.

-Because I'm doing some other projects, and uh you know, have some new interest that will take me out and about, so I need to know how the um, you know, how all the natives are going to be feeling that day.
+So I need to know how all the natives are going to be feeling that day.

-Uh not at not at that level, but in a general sense, I want to know what I'm going to be dealing with over the course of time here.
+Not at that level, but in a general sense, I want to know what I'm going to be dealing with over the course of time here.

 It extended in through the 25th.